 It's been too cool to sit and sew on the roof in the early evenings recently.
-So when the sun shows in late afternoon, I grab my tea and head to the hammock where I sew rolling hems on the long sarongs AKA furoshiki started back in August.
+So when the sun shows in late afternoon, I grab my tea and quickly head to the hammock where I pin thin fabric to my pants, relax and start to sew rolling hems on fabric.
+Here I'm working on the long sarongs AKA furoshiki for the shop that I started back in August.

-My view holding pansy print on silk modal with potted pansies in front of me - all 'a blur' in the background.
+My view holding pansy print on silk modal with potted pansy INSPO on table in front of me - all 'a blur' in the background.

 This quick repetitive sequence of running stitches is easy to learn.
 I’m making a 'how-to' video to include in The Couture Sewing Kit (below).

-The cut was off by over 6 inches … that's half a foot (with 4" lost at the top and 2" on the bottom)!
+Back to the fabric I was sewing & showing in the video.
+The cut was off by over 6 inches … that's a whole half a foot (4" lost at the top and 2" on the bottom)!

 There's an irony in this cutting solution.
 Again, it's all in 'the pulling of one thread'!
-I learn it's good to pull a few extra for good measure.
+I found it was good to pull a few extra for good measure.

 Weft threads, located along the sides, can be carefully drawn out along the entire width of the cloth indicating where to cut.
 I illustrate this in the video on a prior post, The Mulberries Part 2o2 video.